awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

    fio --filename=\\.\PHYSICALDRIVEn  --rw=read --bs=128k --iodepth=32 --direct=1 --name=volume-initialize
    ```

 1. When the operation completes, you are ready to use your new volume\.
-For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
+For more information, see [Make an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.